- Assistant Professor

 - 06/2007 - New Orleans, Louisiana United States

 - Fellowship at Arizona Center of Integrative Medicine

 - Baylor College of Medicine

 Professional StatementDr.
-Meroë B. Morse is a board certified internal medicine physician and an assistant professor at Baylor College of Medicine in Houston, Texas.
+Meroë B. Morse is a double board-certified internal and integrative medicine physician and an assistant professor at Baylor College of Medicine in Houston, Texas.
 A graduate of Brown University, Dr. Morse received her medical degree from Tulane University School of Medicine, completed her residency training at New York University-Bellevue Hospital, and subsequently graduated from her Fellowship in Integrative Medicine through the Andrew Weil Center for Integrative Medicine at the University of Arizona College of Medicine—Tucson.